Kyuunex/DiscordLinuxGoLiveAudioWorkaroundBot/README.md

             Just playing back a video stream in a VM takes a sizable amount of processing power.
     - Did I mention that attempting to screen-share in VMWare blue-screens the whole VM?
 Well, unless you disable Hardware Acceleration in Virtual machine settings.
+    - I am not sure how well hardware accelerated video playback is a thing in virtual machines?
+    - Also, when I mention, virtual machines being slow, I am not talking about PCIe pass-though. that can help out a lot.
 4. Using [discord_arch_electron](https://aur.archlinux.org/packages/discord_arch_electron/) package from AUR.
    this uses system installation of electron instead of what discord bundles.
-    - So in an event this bug is fixed in electron, we may get the fix instantly
+    - So in an event this bug is fixed in electron, we may get the fix instantly (maybe with a BetterDiscord plugin mixed in?)
       - or if we decide to throw together a hacked version of electron that just makes a sink when appropriate function is called
       - very unlikely, because it may require some other modifications on the web app side
-        - it's possible we can do those with BetterDiscord, see the next section.
+        - as stated, it's possible we can do those with BetterDiscord, see the next section.
     - I'm not good enough to just fix this bug but this is a good starting point if you want to give it a try
         - and maybe give them a PR after fixing, and if they reject it, just make a PKGBUILD repo that applies your patch, put on GitHub, doesn't matter.